QR Code Design Tips: Colors, Logos and Contrast

 Tags: qr-code, design, marketing

 QR Code Design Tips: Colors, Logos, and Contrast That Still Scan A default black-and-white QR code on a poster looks functional but generic.
 Brand guidelines call for colors, logos, and visual consistency — and most designers naturally want the QR code to fit the design rather than fight it.
 The good news: you can create a visually compelling, branded QR code that still scans reliably.
 The constraint isn't creativity — it's physics.
 Scanners decode QR codes by detecting the contrast between dark and light modules.
 Break the contrast, and the code breaks.
 Maintain contrast and respect the functional zones, and you have significant creative freedom.
-Here's how to do it correctly.
-Contrast: The Non-Negotiable Requirement Contrast is measured as the difference in luminosity between the dark…
+Here's how to do it correctly. --- Why Design Matters (and Where It Goes Wrong) A QR code scanner works by: Detecting the three finder patterns…

 All articles · theproductguy.in